by Brittany Sharpe McCollum, CCE(BWI), CD(DONA)

 from those close to you.

-Be assertive.
+.
 Let your partner, family, and friends know clearly what your needs are and how

 they can meet them.
 Request the help before it reaches a point where feelings of frustration

 have taken over.

 Make a daily list for family and friends